Enaium/practice-ZenSquare/README.md

 中文版: [README_zh.md](README_zh.md)

-**This project is still under development and is not yet complete**
+**This project is currently under development and is not yet completed.**

-This is an open source project based on the AGPLv3 license.
-This project is mainly to use SpringBoot+Vue to replicate a forum system similar to [XenForo](https://xenforo.com/solutions/)
+This is an open-source project based on the AGPLv3 license.
+The project mainly uses SpringBoot+Vue to replicate a forum system similar to [XenForo](https://xenforo.com/solutions/).

-## Usage of stack
+## Technologies Used

 ### Backend